01 / Aggregate

 04 / Expose

-Serve shared, stateful context through MCP.
+Serve stateful context through MCP.

-Agents stay focused
+Agents stay on task

 Adoption